anntnt/anntnt/README.md

+Hi there, I'm Ann!

 ## About me

-Hi there, I'm Ann.

-I've lived in Vienna, Austria, since 2003.
+I've lived in Vienna, Austria.
 Previously, I worked as a freelance web developer before joining a creative agency.
-During that time, I developed a strong passion for full-stack web development, which inspired me to complete a bootcamp and upskill in the PERN stack.
+I love exploring new technologies and continuously improving my skills.

 Here you can take a look at my recent projects.
 <br/>